 The wand is inserted deep into the nest and toxicant is pumped in.
 The wand should be moved gently up and down in the nest as the toxicant is pumped to ensure all levels of the nest are drenched with insecticide.

 This procedure is repeated at a number of different points around the mound to make sure the entire nest has been treated.
 As the ants are likely to respond aggressively to this intrusion, appropriate protective clothing (gloves, boots, overalls etc.) must be worn to protect workers from both the insecticide and the ants!

 It is best to treat fire ant nests in the mid-morning when the sun has begun to warm the nest and the ants are becoming active.

 Red imported fire ant mounds should be treated in spring or autumn, or when temperatures range between 21° and 29° C. At more extreme temperatures queens and workers are likely to be sheltering deep below ground where the liquid toxicant cannot reach.

 Pesticides are injected directly into the nest (© The State of Queensland, Department of Agriculture and Fisheries, 2016)

 Many nest injection campaigns are supplemented by the use of granular baits broadcast in the surrounding area to ensure eradication of the nest.

 As an alternative to using pesticides, a new method is to use super-heated water injected into the nests.
 This method is not commercially available yet, so contact Joshua King of the University of Central Florida for more information.

-A description of how to apply the hot water treatment without the fancy equipment can be found in the Non-toxic options section.
+A description of how to use the hot water treatment without nest injection can be found in the Non-toxic options section.